-With a little practice you can gain the experience and knowledge to interpret what engine noises mean.
+So, with a little practice, you can gain the experience and knowledge to know, what engine noises mean.

-Always take the extra time to make a proper noise analysis before doing any engine repair work.
+You should always take the extra time, to make a proper noise analysis, before doing any engine repair work.

-Having a heads up on engine noises can reduce repair costs by addressing the problem before irreversible damage occurs.
+Consequently, having a heads up on engine noises, can reduce repair costs, by addressing any problems, before irreversible damage occurs.

 When diagnosing engine noises, don’t forget the basic techniques.
-Consider running it with the drive belts removed, dropping the transmission into drive and checking for broken accessory mounts.
+Firstly, consider running it with the drive belts removed; dropping the transmission into drive and checking for broken accessory mounts.

 Valvetrain Engine Noises

-Valve and tappet noise usually begins as a clicking sound, or chatter, at half engine speed.
-And, may then disappear at high speeds.
-Consequently, The cause is often excessive valve clearance or a defective hydraulic valve lifter.
+Valve and tappet noises, usually begins as a ticking sound, or chatter, at half the engine speed.
+And, may then, disappear at high speeds.
+The cause is often excessive valve clearance or a, defective hydraulic valve lifter.

 Worn or sticking hydraulic lifters can cause this noise:

-To check your clearances, you can insert a thickness gauge between the valve stem and the rocker arm or lifter.
-If this reduces the noise, the cause is excessive clearance, and you’ll need to make the proper adjustments.
-Other things to look for include lifters that are moving loosely in their bores and weak valve springs.
+So, to check your clearances, you can use a feeler gauge.
+Slide it between, the valve stem and the rocker arm or lifter.
+If this reduces the noise, the cause is excessive clearance.
+Consequently, you’ll need to make the proper adjustments.
+Other things to look for include; lifters that are moving loosely in their bores and weak valve springs.

 Detonation, Pre-Ignition (Pinging) Engine Noises

-Detonation can cause serious damage to an engine.
-You usually hear this noise when accelerating the vehicle.
-Most people call this a pinging or rattling sound.
-If ignition happens before the piston reaches the top of its stroke.
-Sometimes called pre-ignition or pre-detonation.
-As a result, damaging the pistons, valves and connecting rods.
-The fuel igniting too early produces pressure waves from the fuel’s explosion in the cylinder.
-And that’s also why you hear the pinging and rattling noises.
+Above all, detonation can cause, serious damage to an engine.
+You usually hear this noise, when accelerating the vehicle.
+Most people call this, a pinging or rattling sound.
+As a result, of ignition happening, before the piston reaches the top of its stroke.
+Sometimes called, pre-ignition or pre-detonation.
+Consequently, damaging the pistons, valves and connecting rods.
+The fuel igniting too early produces, pressure waves from the fuel’s explosion in the cylinder.
+And, that’s also why you hear the pinging and rattling noises.

 Some of the causes of this condition are:

-This creates multiple flame fronts in the cylinder fighting each other and causing the pinging and rattling noise.
-Check your owner’s manual to make sure you’re using the right grade of fuel.
-Or you can switch to a higher grade for a period and see if the noise goes away.
-If it doesn’t, you’ll want to look at these other possible causes.
+This creates multiple flame fronts in the cylinder; fighting each other and causing, the pinging and rattling noise.
+Check your owner’s manual, to make sure you’re using, the right grade of fuel.
+Or you can switch to a higher grade, for a period and see if the noise goes away.
+Because, if it doesn’t, you’ll want to look at, these other possible causes.

 Timing Chain Engine Noises

-Hydraulic tensioners usually keep the slack tight on the chains.
+Hydraulic tensioners, usually keep the slack tight on the chains.
 The chains ride against a nylon guide (a chain guide) which, in time, begins to wear.
-When worn beyond the ability of the hydraulic tensioner to take up the slack, the timing chain begins to rattle.
+Consequently, if they are worn, the timing chain will begin to rattle.

-Caused by the timing chains becoming so loose that they whip back and forth.
-Usually against the guides and possibly the timing cover.
+As a result, of the timing chains becoming so loose, that they whip back and forth.
+Usually, against the guides and possibly the timing cover.

-If the oil pressure is correct, replacement of the hydraulic tensioners and chain guides would be required.
-A mechanic’s stethoscope is a great tool to pinpoint this noise.
-If the noise is loudest when touching the timing cover with the stethoscope disassembly would be required.
+If the oil pressure is correct, replacement of the hydraulic tensioners and chain guides, needs to happen.
+A mechanic’s stethoscope, is a great tool to pinpoint this noise.
+If the noise is loudest when touching the timing cover with the stethoscope, disassembly is the next step.

-Connecting rod noise is caused by excessive clearance between the crankshaft and the connecting rod bearing surface.
-This happens when you have low oil pressure causing the bearing to run dry of lubrication.
-Which in turn will damage the bearing and crankshaft surfaces.
-This can also be caused by poor maintenance.
-As a result, The oil gets dirty and grit can wear the surface of the bearings.
+Connecting rod noise, is caused by excessive clearance; between the crankshaft and the connecting rod bearing surface.
+This happens when you have low oil pressure, causing the bearing to run dry of oil.
+Which in turn, will damage the bearing and crankshaft surfaces.
+This can also be caused by, poor maintenance.
+As a result, the oil gets dirty and grit can wear the surface of the bearings.